Quantitative-Finance-Lab/Floating-Population/README.md

 <img src="https://img.shields.io/badge/Google Colab-F9ABOO?style=for-the-badge&logo=Google Colab&logoColor=white" link='https://colab.google/'> <img src="https://img.shields.io/badge/python-3776AB?style=for-the-badge&logo=python&logoColor=white">
-# Floating Population Data Records
+# Floating Population Index Data Records

 To investigate the impact of commuting population flows on housing prices in Busan, we collected commuting population data by district in Busan.
 This data was then merged with our existing hedonic dataset based on date and location to create an aggregated hedonic dataset.